-During our last journey to the flowery mountains of cacao near Lake Atitlan, as we were looking for new criollo cacao farmers, we actually found another treasure of natural medicine: pataxte (pronounced pa-TOSH-tay).
+During our last journey to the flowery mountains of cacao near Lake Atitlan, as we were looking for new criollo cacao farmers, we actually found another treasure of natural medicine in Guatemala: pataxte (pronounced pa-TOSH-tay).

 The fruit inside the pataxte pod is two or three times more abundant than the fruit of cacao.
 It’s flavor is closer to the one of custard apple or papaya, juicy, sweet and fruity.
 Nothing like the sharp sweet acidity of cacao flesh.

 Pataxte offers amazing nutritional properties, especially when transformed in an appropriate way.
 This is a careful process of fermentation, drying, gently toasting, peeling, and grinding.
 It is rich in monounsaturated fats and alkaloids like cacao, although it does not contain any caffeine.
 The pataxte jungle tree has been ignored by industrialists and spared from monoculture practices in our modern times.
 This may be because it appears less adapted to intensive farming.
 Therefore, it’s genomic identity remains untouched by the type of impact that centuries of hybridization by human hands can cause.
 This makes it a rare treasure of the jungle.

 Cacao and Pataxte: Two Sacred Trees

 In Pre-columbian times, pataxte was often grown, processed, and cooked together with cacao.
 I can assure you how great they work together: the nutty-fat aspect of pataxte paste brings down the bitterness of cacao to a more voluptuous flavor profile.
 It’s completely unique nutty aroma and natural majestic golden colour blew our minds when we processed it for the first time last year.